A Step Towards Peace: The “New Normal” for the United Arab Emirates

 The signing of the Abraham Accords codifies the normalization of relations between Israel and two Arab states, the United Arab Emirates (UAE) and Bahrain.
 The UAE-Israel peace agreement clearly and specifically commits the two countries to cooperation in economic, scientific, and social fields – a relationship far warmer and more intensive than has been provided by the peace treaties Israel has with Egypt and Jordan.

 How did this diplomatic breakthrough come about?
 What impact will it have on the Palestinian-Israeli conflict?
 Does it end the older and broader Arab-Israeli conflict?
 What does it mean for the Islamic Republic of Iran and Turkey and their hegemonic ambitions?
-The Foundation for Defense of Democracies hosts His Excellency Yousef Al Otaiba, UAE’s Ambassador to the United States, for a wide-ranging discussion.
+The Foundation for Defense of Democracies hosted His Excellency Yousef Al Otaiba, UAE’s Ambassador to the United States, for a wide-ranging discussion.

 This event is made possible by a generous grant from Doctor Bob and The Shillman Foundation.